mantidproject/documents/Design/VATES/MantidHorace/syntax-proposal.md

 ## TransposeMD

 The TransposeMD algorithm corresponds to Horace's [Permute](http://horace.isis.rl.ac.uk/Reshaping_etc#permute) function.
+TransposeMD will also have the alias PermuteMD.
 Inputs of TransposeMD should be equivalent to those of Permute but note that axes are zero indexed in Mantid.

 #### Arguments and Function signature